Magickbase/ckb-explorer-public-issues/PRD.md

   - age: past time from now
   - covered capacity of the transaction: sum of inputs' capacity or sum of outputs' capacity
   - count of cells generated/destroyed: count of outputs - count of inputs
+  - more:link to link to transaction list page `/transaction/list`

 ### Block List Page: https://explorer.nervos.org/block/list